FranOri1711/KuvaCalculator/README.md

 # Warframe Kuva Calculator
  Calculator for kuva spent on riven mods, for warframe.
 ## Description
 This is a small proyect for a tool that calculates the Kuva spent in a riven mod based on it number of rolls.
-Done in python.
+Done in python, Built with PYinstaller.

 ## No dependencies needed
 (as far as i know)